 What To Do When Someone Dies Abroad

-We understand how overwhelming it can feel when someone dies abroad.
-Not only are you and your family coming to terms with their death, but you are also confronted with navigating the practicalities of their death to ensure they are safely brought home during a time that is already heightened with emotions.
+We understand how overwhelming this can feel, not only are you and your family coming to terms with their death, but you are also confronted with navigating the practicalities of their death to ensure they are safely brought home during a time that is already heightened with emotions.

-Our step-by-step guide on what to do when someone dies abroad has been created because we realise how challenging it can be to find the information you need and access to providers in order to bring your loved one back home safely, especially if you are in a foreign country or you are looking to arrange a repatriation remotely.
+This guide has been created because we realise how challenging it can be to find the information you need and access to providers in order to bring your loved one back home safely, especially if you are in a foreign country or you are looking to arrange a repatriation remotely.

-At Homeland International, we are a global repatriation provider, supporting the repatriation of remains to and from any country worldwide.
+Here at Homeland International, as a global repatriation provider, supporting the repatriation of remains to and from any country worldwide is our business.
 Our goal is to remove any stress and to bring your loved one back home safely.
 We are a multi-lingual team with a network of local providers on the ground in every country worldwide who can step in and manage arrangements on your behalf.

 Often the instruction is to contact your local embassy in the country of death and a local funeral director, however in our experience this can lead you into complicated territory.
-Before anything else, the first most important thing is to find out if your loved one had an insurance policy.
+Before anything else, the first most important thing is to find out if your friend or relative had an insurance policy.

 If you have an insurance policy: